At The Baconarium, we believe that if you're going to make bacon, you should make it right.

 Here's how we do that!

-5) Once the smoking is complete, we let the bacon sit in the refrigerator for 24 hours to let the smoke even out through the meat and firm up the consistency.
+- Once the smoking is complete, we let the bacon sit in the refrigerator for 24 hours to let the smoke even out through the meat and firm up the consistency.

 We never use liquid smoke or inject our bacon with chemicals, and never freeze or cook the bacon.
-What you get is always fresh handmade bacon that was made less than a week ago!
+What you get is always fresh handmade bacon that was made to order less than a week ago!

 This is ultra premium gourmet bacon, folks.
-From the type of pork we use and how it was raised, to the way we turn it into bacon, it's not much like the stuff you buy in stores at all, except for the name.
+From the type of meat we use and how it was raised, to the way we turn it into bacon, it's not much like the commodity stuff you buy in grocery stores at all, except for the name.
 Given the type of bacon and what goes into making it, we stand by our bacon and firmly believe it is far superior to any commercial bacon you can buy at a grocery store.